-The system of cylindrical waves propagating within the geometric model will be calculated by discretizing the medium into concentric rings that possess individual masses and that transmit forces to their neighbors.
-The shear force-displacement relationship between successive rings will be established based on the stress-strain relationship.
-Inter-ring reactions T_i are obtained based on ring displacements u_i using the following relationships:
+The system of cylindrical waves propagating within the geometric model is calculated by discretizing the medium into concentric rings that possess individual masses and that transmit forces to their neighboring ones.
+The shear force-displacement relationship between successive rings is established based on the stress-strain relationship.
+Inter-ring reactions T_i are obtained based on ring displacements u_i using the following relationship: